Professor of Fluid Machinery

 NASA Langley Research Center, USA

 Dr. Mujeeb Malik is the Senior Aerodynamicist at NASA Langley Research Center and Technical Lead for the Revolutionary Computational Aerosciences under NASA’s Transformational Tools and Technologies Project.
 He has served as Head of Computational AeroSciences Branch at Langley where he led research in the development of advanced CFD methods over a wide speed regime, from subsonic to hypersonic.
+He also sponsored NASA’s CFD Vision 2030 Study and is the Chair of AIAA CFD 2030 Integration Committee.
 Dr. Malik is well-known for his work on boundary layer stability and laminar-turbulent transition, in particular for his pioneering research in hypersonic boundary layer transition, developing computational methods and tools for its prediction, and fundamental studies to unravel physics of boundary layer stability in two and three-dimensional flows.
 Before joining NASA, he was President of High Technology Corporation, a Research & Development firm that he founded.
-He received his PhD from Iowa State University in 1987.
+He received his PhD from Iowa State University in 1978.
 During his PhD studies, he was also an academic visitor to Imperial College London for 6 months.
 He is a Fellow of AIAA, ASME and American Physical Society.
 He received NASA’s Exceptional Service Medal in 2012, Silver Achievement Medal in 2018 as well as several group achievement awards over the years.

 Professor of Physics